saurabh156/Web-Application-Scan-Report-Download-Automated-Process-in-Qualys/README.md

 The reason for creating this script is because I have went through various repos for Qualys API integration and have found none of them useful for sucessfully connecting to the API, and also this is a full fleged complete Download system for those needed.

+Note:-

-Note:- Kindly change the API URL as per the Qualys server address for making API Calls.
-This can be found in page no - 13 from the following link https://www.qualys.com/docs/qualys-was-api-user-guide.pdf
+  1.Kindly change the API URL as per the Qualys server address for making API Calls.
+This can be found in page no - 13 from the following link https://www.qualys.com/docs/qualys-      was-api-user-guide.pdf
+  2.Since the script uses the excel file for reading the URL therefore it is mandatory to use the excel file with the exact naming convention.